Best & Better Camping Accessories

 They can be easily moved around as the sun moves so that you always have the best charge.
 They are also easier to clean when they are on the ground.

-The TPMS monitors the temperature and pressure of your tires and will sound an alarm if you notice a sudden drop in tire pressure or temperature.
+The TPMS monitors the temperature and pressure of your tyres and will sound an alarm if you notice a sudden drop in tyre pressure or temperature.
 This is particularly important for RV towing.
 However, it can also be helpful regardless of the type of RV you have.
-Although it sounds odd, you may not be aware that you have blown a tire.
+Although it sounds odd, you may not be aware that you have blown a tyre.
 These units can help to protect your rims as well as your RV from severe damage.

 Satellite Communication Device